-Building designers can use modern materials, innovative construction techniques, and technology to increase profitability and efficiency of traditional building.
+Building designers can use modern materials, innovative construction techniques, and technology to increase the profitability and efficiency of traditional buildings.
 Apart from this, overlooking our architectural heritage and wisdom of the past translates to neglecting the unavoidable challenge for higher energy efficiency required in this generation.

 Architecture must represent the way we live now rather than the way we lived a hundred years ago.

 Modern architecture became popular in the late 19th century following revolutions from technology, building materials, and engineering as well as the desire to abandon the traditional architectural styles and invent something that is new and functional.
 Mechanization and internationalization have led to the rejection of traditional architecture and inadequate understanding of physics of construction deprive the building the fundamental skill and left it at the mercy of the climate.

 Modern buildings have air conditioners that are now replacing natural cooling options, taking higher energy consumption, and a reduction in cost for construction companies.